 Answering these questions honestly is an important part of professional readiness.

-CFI training at CFI Academy is selective by design.
-Applicants are evaluated for readiness before acceptance into instructor programs.
+Instructor training at CFI Academy is selective.
+Applicants are evaluated for readiness before acceptance into accelerated instructor programs.